rdimitrov/python-tuf/docs/GOVERNANCE.md

 review GitHub pull requests and (2) open issues or [submit vulnerability reports](https://github.com/theupdateframework/python-tuf#security-issues-and-bugs).
 A maintainer has the authority to approve or reject pull requests submitted by contributors.

 More significant changes in the project, such as those that require a TAP or changes in governance, are guided by a maintainer called the Consensus Builder (CB).
 The project's Consensus Builder (CB) is Justin Cappos
 <jcappos@nyu.edu, @JustinCappos>, who has a lifetime appointment.

 ## Contributions
-[A contributor can submit GitHub pull requests](CONTRIBUTORS.rst) to the project's repositories.
+[A contributor can submit GitHub pull requests](CONTRIBUTING.rst) to the project's repositories.
 They must follow the project's [code of conduct](CODE-OF-CONDUCT.md), the [developer certificate of origin](https://developercertificate.org/), the [code style